azat-co/practicalnode/chapter4/chapter4.md

     p= key + ": " + value
 ```

-The Pug above is compiled into the HTML output in which each iteration over the array values produced a paragraph `<p>` element:
+The Pug above is compiled into the HTML output in which each iteration over the array values produced a paragraph `<p>` element for each language:

 ```html
 <div>